What is Cisco vPC? A Complete Guide to Configuration & Benefits

 The core components of a Cisco vPC domain.

 • vPC Domain: This is a logical grouping of the two vPC peer switches, the vPC peer link, and all the vPC port channels connected to downstream devices.
-A unique domain ID is required for each vPC domain on a campus.
+Ensure the vPC domain ID is unique within your contiguous Layer 2 domain/fabric.

 • vPC Peer Switch: One of the two Cisco Nexus switches connected by the peer link.
 One switch will be elected as the primary and the other as the secondary.

 • vPC Peer Link: This is the most critical component.
-It is a dedicated link (typically a port channel of 10G, 40G, or 100G links) used to synchronize state information, carry control plane traffic, and transport multicast/broadcast/unknown unicast data between the two peer switches.
+It is a dedicated link (typically a port channel with multiple high‑bandwidth members such as 25G/100G/400G) used to synchronize state information, carry control plane traffic, and transport multicast/broadcast/unknown unicast data between the two peer switches.

 • vPC Peer Keepalive Link: This is a separate link that provides a heartbeat between the two peer switches.
 It is used as a secondary check to determine if the peer is truly down or if only the peer link has failed, which helps prevent split-brain scenarios.